Quantum Computing's Leap Forward

 Major Players and Approaches

-Startup Ecosystem: Hundreds of companies working on quantum hardware, software, and applications
+Startup Ecosystem: Over 300 companies working on quantum hardware, software, and applications as of 2023, though many will probably fail or consolidate.

 National Quantum Initiatives